heyjeay/vivaldi-glass/README.md

 - **Vivaldi Updates**: After Vivaldi updates, you may need to re-copy `custom.js` to the new version directory
 - **Backup**: Keep backups of your custom files
 - **Performance**: The theme uses hardware acceleration for smooth performance
+- **macOS/Linux Permissions**: You may need administrator permissions to edit files in the Vivaldi installation directory
+- **Finding Vivaldi Version**: Check `vivaldi://about` in the address bar to see your Vivaldi version number

 ## Support

 If you encounter issues:
-1. Check the browser console (F12) for errors
+1. Check the browser console (`F12` on Windows/Linux, `Cmd+Option+I` on Mac) for errors
-2. Verify all file paths are correct
+2. Verify all file paths are correct for your operating system
-3. Ensure Vivaldi has proper file permissions
+3. Ensure Vivaldi has proper file permissions (may need `sudo` on macOS/Linux)
 4. Try disabling other custom CSS or extensions
+5. Check that "Transparent Tab Bar" is enabled in theme settings

 **For Support Join my Discord:** [https://discord.gg/xm3HKSDDJq](https://discord.gg/xm3HKSDDJq)